Yatish0833/Collecting-storing-and-retrieving-data/chapter 1.md

 * Sharing / Transfer - Sharing/Transferring data is another concern as there is no platform easily available which allows transfer of such huge data, Organizations tend to invest a lot of money to design special architectures and infrastructures to facilitate data sharing/transfer.
 * Visualization - Visualization helps in extracting the meaningful information by processing the data and representing it in a way which can be easily deduced.
 * Privacy - Data security becomes the major concern especially when it comes to credit card data, personal ID information or other sensitive assets.

+#### Storing Big Data
+Traditional data storage technologies including text files, XML, and relational databases reach their limits when used to store very large amounts of data.
+Furthermore, the data that is needed for analysis includes not only text and numeric data, but unstructured data, such as text files, video, audio, blogs, sensor data, geospatial data, among others.
+Due to these hurdles storing big data becomes challenging, non relational databases provides a good alternative.
+Non relational database is a database that does not incorporate the table/key model that relational database management systems (RDBMS) promote.
+It has the ability to deal with large amount of data and can accomodate unstructured data easily.
+Fetching data from non relational database provides remarkable speed over relational database as the search query doesn't have to go through each table and key combination in this case.